Quentin L. Kopp: Career

 After graduating from law school, Kopp joined the United States Air Force and was stationed at the McClellan Air Force Base during the Korean War.
 During his military service, Kopp was assigned to the United States Air Force Office of Special Investigations and United States Air Force Judge Advocate General's Corps.
 After his discharge from the Air Force in 1954, he worked as an attorney for the Waterfront Commission of New York Harbor.
 He joined Pillsbury, Madison & Sutro in 1955 and established his own practice in 1958.

 San Francisco politics

+Kopp in 1982, while serving as a member of the San Francisco Board of Supervisors.

 Kopp was elected to the San Francisco Board of Supervisors in 1971 and served until 1986, representing the West Portal neighborhood.
 In 1979, Kopp ran for mayor against Dianne Feinstein, but lost in a runoff election.
 This election also featured Jello Biafra (singer for the punk band Dead Kennedys).
 In 1986, Kopp ran for California State Senate as an independent in a heavily Democratic district straddling southern San Francisco and northern San Mateo counties.
 Republican distaste for the Democratic nominee (then Assemblyman Lou Papan) led them to financially support Kopp, who went on to win by one percentage point.
 He won reelection in 1990 and 1994.
 Term limits prevented Kopp from seeking reelection in 1998.
 In 1998, Republican then-Governor Pete Wilson appointed Kopp to a judgeship in San Mateo County.
 He served in that capacity until his retirement in 2004.